FilipZawadzki/WeatherService/README.md

 ### To configure:

 Open application.properties file in .\resources folder
-edit apiKey property and pass your API key
+Edit apiKey property and pass your API key
 App is available at ("*SERVER*/weather/cities/surfing/best{date}")
 Date parameter should be in (yyyy-MM-dd) format.
 DONE.